py-why/dodiscover/CONTRIBUTING.md

     Next, you'll need poetry installed, which is a software dependency manager written in Python.
 Follow the [official instructions to install poetry](https://python-poetry.org/docs/#installation).
 Once your virtual environment is activated, you can install your local clone with ``poetry``.

-        # the output should show a version greater than 1.2.0 (e.g. "Poetry (version 1.2.0)")
+        # the output should show a version of at least 1.2.2 (e.g. "Poetry (version 1.2.2)")
         poetry --version

         # next install dodiscover using poetry